biosustain/dsp_nextflow_training/course_contents/Tutorial.md

 Workflows typically run on batches of inputs that are meant to be processed in bulk, so we want to upgrade the workflow to accept multiple input values.

-`Channel.of()` factory we've been using is quite happy to accept more than one value.
-Imagine that these could be used to pass a list of genes, genomes or fasta files ... to the next process.
+`Channel.of()` factory method is quite happy to accept more than one value.
+Imagine that these could be used to pass a list of genes, genomes or fasta files, etc ... to the next process.

 There are different factory channels to create these channels.